OOWVSebastianWerner/SensorHub/project_description.md

 The sensor data from the different sources has to be prepared to fit into the scheme of the OGC SensorThings API.
 For collecting and preparing the data may an data ochastrator (like dagster) be used.
-The collected sensor data than can be consumed over one API for the use in a dashboard further analysis with python or R or in a model.
+The collected sensor data than can be consumed over one API for the use in a dashboard, further analysis with python or R or in a model.
 The system should be able to handle historic and real-time data.